 The findings, published in Science, suggest promising new approaches for treating chronic autoimmune conditions, including systemic lupus and autoimmune liver disease, the researchers said.

-Gut bacteria have been linked to a range of diseases, including autoimmune conditions characterized by immune system attack of healthy tissue.
-To shed light on this link, a Yale research team focused on Enterococcus gallinarum, a bacterium they discovered is able to spontaneously “translocate” outside of the gut to lymph nodes, the liver, and spleen.
+Gut bacteria have been linked to a range of diseases, including autoimmune conditions characterized by immune system attacks of healthy tissue.
+To shed light on this link, a Yale research team focused on Enterococcus gallinarum, a bacterium they discovered is able to spontaneously “translocate” outside of the gut to lymph nodes, the liver, and the spleen.

 In models of genetically susceptible mice, the researchers observed that in tissues outside the gut, E. gallinarum initiated the production of auto-antibodies and inflammation — hallmarks of the autoimmune response.
-They confirmed the same mechanism of inflammation in cultured liver cells of healthy people, and the presence of this bacterium in livers of patients with autoimmune disease.
+They confirmed the same mechanism of inflammation in cultured liver cells of healthy people, and the presence of this bacterium in the livers of patients with autoimmune disease.

 Through further experiments, the research team found that they could suppress autoimmunity in mice with an antibiotic or a vaccine aimed at E. gallinarum.
-With either approach, the researchers were able to suppress growth of the bacterium in the tissues and blunt its effects on the immune system.
+With either approach, the researchers were able to suppress the growth of the bacterium in the tissues and blunt its effects on the immune system.